 To apply for this award, JHU nomination is not required, but candidates benefit greatly from working closely with us.
 Applicants submit their own materials to the Boren, but are encouraged to work with our staff, who are available to advise applicants and read drafts of essays.

 The timeline gives an overview of the application process.
-Your first step is to contact NFP Program Coordinator Nathan Daniels to discuss your intent to apply.
+Your first step is to contact the NFP to discuss your intent to apply.
 In preparation, please have a closer look below for more resources to learn about the Boren.

 |October||Contact Nathan Daniels|